Overview

 trait.

-You can find more examples of the implementation of plugins in the Apollo Router repository; specifically, there is a more sophisticated example of JWT-based authentication.
+You can find more examples of the implementation of plugins in the Apollo Router repository.

 Launch